Skip to the Main Content

 I`m presently attempting to interpret these deformations physically.

 Yes, I think that is a crucial question.
-As I have discussed, by using appropritate deformation operators W one can obtain functional representations of various superconformal algebras.
+As I have discussed, by using appropritate deformation operators W\mathbf{W} one can obtain functional representations of various superconformal algebras.
 Except for the obvious cases an important question will always be: What target space backgrounds, what target space physics, do these deformations describe?

 Of course this is a familiar question: CFTs don’t necessarily come with a Lagrangian, and given some CFT one may always ask if it comes from some sigma-model.